-Many people have no idea how much they should be saving for retirement and thus quite often they do whatever their retirement counselor suggests without actually knowing if what they’re doing is right.
+Many people have no idea how much to save for retirement, and thus quite often they do whatever their retirement counselor suggests without actually knowing whether what they’re doing is right.
 I wanted to understand the full process better, so I spent some time figuring out what I would need for retirement and doing the math on it – no investment knowledge required.

 How old will I be when I actually start drawing retirement benefits?
 That’s a question you need to ask yourself.
 It’s not exactly the same as “when will I retire?” because, for example, I never plan to actually “retire” in the traditional sense.
 I will always have some sort of business or activity going until I’m literally incapable of doing anything at all.
 For me, though, I’m targeting age 62 to start getting out benefits.